Kuznetsky Most

 Kuznetsky Most (Кузне́цкий Мост) is a street in central Moscow, that runs from Bolshaya Dmitrovka Street to Lubyanka Street.
 The name, literally Blacksmith's Bridge, refers to the 18th-century bridge over the (now underground) Neglinnaya River, and a nearby foundry and the settlement of its workers.
-Since the middle of the 18th century, Kuznetsky Most has been a fashionable shopping street.

 The street is administered by Tverskoy District (west) and Meshchansky District (east).

 History

 Early history

 Until the end of 15th century, Moscow was growing eastward, into Kitai-gorod.
 Prince Ivan III of Russia established his arsenal (Пушечный двор, Cannon Court) in the west, beyond the Neglinnaya river.
 Later, he also set up a settlement of former Pskov residents, abducted from their hometown after the wars of the 1480s.
 Population grew slowly until the 1737 fire which razed the area.

 The Bridge

-Soon after the fire, the territory was built out with upper-class buildings and shops.
+Soon after the fire, the territory was built out.
 Large territories north from the street were consolidated by the Vorontsov family estate.
 In 1754-57, architect Semyon Yakovlev built a stone bridge over Neglinnaya River to a design by Dmitry Ukhtomsky.
 The bridge over Neglinnaya lowlands extended 120 meters long and 12 meters wide; the shops between Kuznetsky Bridge and Vorontsov lands were literally standing on the edge of this bridge.
 The street was known as the home of notorious Darya Saltykova (1730-1801), condemned to life in prison for torturing her slaves.